jhpyle/docassemble/_docs/functions.md

 {% include side-by-side.html demo="country" %}

-When working with countries, it is a good idea to store country names in this two-letter, capitalized format.
+When working with countries, it is a good idea to store country names in this two-letter, capitalized format ([ISO 3166-1 alpha-2] format).
 The country code is used by the [`send_sms()`] function to determine the appropriate universal formatting of phone numbers.

 The data come from the [`pycountry` package].